Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Once these criteria have been established, it becomes much easier to choose accommodation that will make your naturist holiday an unforgettable experience.

-Swimming pool, wellness and relaxation: the heart of naturist campsites
+Swimming pools, wellness and relaxation: what naturist campsites are all about

 The naturist swimming pool is often the centre of social life at the campsite.
 It's a place to swim, relax, chat, read and sunbathe.